Protocols for Packet Quantum Network Intercommunication: Preliminaries

 The state space of a closed quantum system is a complex Hilbert space and a \emph{pure} quantum state is an arbitrary unit vector in the Hilbert space.
 In particular, a qubit system has a two-dimensional vector space with an orthonormal basis $\{\ket{0},\ket{1}\}$.
-Thus the system can be in an arbitrary superposition of these two states, say $\ket{\psi}=\alpha\ket{0}+\beta\ket{1}$, where $\alpha$ and $\beta$ are complex numbers satisfying the normalization condition $|\alpha|^2 + |\beta|^2 = 1$.
-The dimension of the quantum system grows exponentially with the number of qubits: an $n$-qubit system has a $2^n$-dimensional complex linear space with an orthonormal basis $\{ \ket{i_1i_2 \cdots i_n}\triangleq \ket{i_1}\otimes \cdots \otimes \ket{i_n}:i_j\in\{0,1\} \}$ and an $n$-qubit (pure) state can be an arbitrary superposition of these $2^n$ states.
-Note that $\otimes $ is the tensor product and will be omitted with no ambiguity.
+The state of a composite system of two subsystems is the tensor product of the state spaces of the two subsystems.
+Hence an $n$-qubit system has a $2^n$-dimensional state space with an orthonormal basis $\{ \ket{i_1i_2 \cdots i_n}\} \triangleq \ket{i_1}\otimes \cdots \otimes \ket{i_n}:i_j\in\{0,1\} \}$.
+Note that $\otimes $ is the tensor product and will sometimes be omitted with no ambiguity.
 More generally, a quantum state can be represented by a density operator $\rho$, which is positive semi-definite and has trace equal to one.
 For a pure quantum state $\ket{\psi}$, its density operator is $\op{\psi}{\psi}$.
-Quantum mechanics allows the quantum system in a more complicated state: a \emph{mixed} quantum state, which is a convex combination of some pure states $\rho=\sum_i p_i \ket{\psi_i}\bra{\psi_i}$ such that $p_i\geq 0$ and $\sum_{i}p_i=1$.
+Quantum mechanics allows a more complicated state: a \emph{mixed} quantum state, which is a combination of some pure states $\rho=\sum_i p_i \ket{\psi_i}\bra{\psi_i}$ such that $p_i\geq 0$ and $\sum_{i}p_i=1$.